akacdev/AbuseIPDB/README.md

 </div>

 ## Usage
-Provides an easy interface for interacting with the AbuseIPDB API.
-The most useful features is IP address reporting and checking.
+This library provides an easy interface for interacting with the v2 AbuseIPDB API.
+You can use this on a server to automate your malicious IP adress reports or checks.

-To get started, add the library into your solution with either the `NuGet Package Manager` or the `dotnet` CLI.
+To get started, import the library into your solution with either the NuGet Package Manager or the dotnet CLI.
 ```rust
 dotnet add package AbuseIPDB
 ```